guperini/book_store/README.md

 Tests

-- Unit tests was made to test the search books usecase and the get favorite book usecase
+- Unit tests were made to test the search books usecase and the get favorite book usecase
 - The integration test asserts that all features are working fine

 Architecture